Critical information regarding paying your tuition: As a student at CCRI, you have a financial responsibility to meet payment obligations

 A residency policy is in effect and determines if students will be charged the in-state, out-of-state or regional tuition rate.
 Please visit the OES website for information regarding this policy.

 Cash, checks, money orders, Visa, MasterCard and Discover Card payments are accepted at the Warwick, Lincoln, Providence and Newport campuses.
-Visa, MasterCard and Discover Card payments also can be made through MyCCRI.
+Visa, MasterCard and Discover Card payments can also be made through MyCCRI.
 CCRI also accepts check (ACH) payments online.

 Unless specified as nonrefundable, fees may be refundable based on the date of a student’s drop or withdrawal.
 Check the official college calendar for specific add/drop dates.